MENU

 Jane Wildgoose is appearing as a guest on Whitechapel Gallery Radio (WRS) in conversation with performance artist and Whitechapel Gallery Writer-in-Residence Martin O'Brien on 14 July 2023.

-On 6 July 2023 Jane Wildgoose and Harry Willis Fleming will give a joint presentation about their twenty-year ruin-gazing collaboration - in which they'll be discussing exploring the history and afterlife of North Stoneham House in Hampshire and "quarantining" selected items from the WML collection at the Bervie Brow Research Station in Scotland - in the first of four online events hosted by Luke Bennett and Sheffield Hallam University Space and Place Group.
+On 6 July 2023 Jane Wildgoose and Harry Willis Fleming will give a joint presentation about their twenty-year ruin-gazing collaboration - in which they'll be discussing their exploration of the history and afterlife of North Stoneham House in Hampshire and "quarantining" selected items from the WML collection at the Bervie Brow Research Station in Scotland - in the first of four online events hosted by Luke Bennett and Sheffield Hallam University Space and Place Group.
 Harry & Jane will join photographer & urban explorer Denzil Watson and Portuguese researcher & curator Ines Moreira in Exploring #1: In Ruins (Harry & Jane's talk begins at 1:18:24 / ends at 1:53:43).

 At the beginning of June 2023 Jane Wildgoose will be welcoming students and staff from the School of the Art Institute of Chicago to The Wildgoose Memorial Library as part of SAIC's Study Abroad trip to the UK.
 Jane has also accepted an invitation to join them on a tour of the Coffin Works in Birmingham, and the Making Mischief: Folk Costume in Britain exhibition at Compton Verney - where Henry Bourne's portrait of Jane at Hastings Jack in the Green is on view, along with a wealth of costumes and artefacts relating to folk traditions past and present, until 11 June 2023.